taijusanagi/chocoshop/README.md

-# chocoshop
+# depreciation
-[depreciation]This repository is moved to chocomintapp/chocofactory
+This repository is moved to [chocomintapp/chocofactory](https://github.com/chocomintapp/chocoshop)